 Other Simple Ways to Darken a Room

-Turn Off Extra Lights
+Turn off Extra Lights

-Block Off Door Bottoms
+Block off Door Bottoms

 Add Plants and Decorative Objects

-To dim a room and add some decor, you can put a shelf up across your windows to place books, plants or knickknacks on.
-As a bonus, this will increase your home’s storage space too!
+To dim a room and add some décor, you can put a shelf up across your windows to place books, plants or knickknacks on.
+As a bonus, this will increase your home’s storage space, too!

-Increase Aesthetics and Energy Efficiency with Madico
+Increase Aesthetics and Energy Efficiency With Madico

 All Madico solar control window films can block the sun’s glare and harmful UV rays from your home while enhancing its appearance.
 With the added benefit of energy efficiency, these films are an excellent choice for many residential homeowners.